 It should also be noted that the Acousteer results are subject to the same mechanism of dealing with maximum SPL as the calculation modules (see section 9.4.1).
 Similar to an auto-gain, this mechanism automatically limits the sound system to its maximum capability.
 The effect is particularly obvious when the sum gain applied to a loudspeaker exceeds 0 dB and the output SPL does not increase further when the gain is increased.
-If there are multiple loudspeakers, the other loudspeakers are actually decreased in output level in order to maintain the relative relationship (Figure 13.10).
+If there are multiple loudspeakers, the other loudspeakers are actually decreased in output level in order to maintain the relative relationship (Figure 13.13).
+The resulting gain reduction is called headroom in EASE and displayed in the loudspeakers table (section 9.6).

-Figure 13.10 Gain limitation at maximum input voltage.
-Two identical loudspeakers driven at maximum SPL (left picture), right loudspeaker at +6 dB gain (right picture).
+Figure 13.13 Gain limitation at maximum input voltage.
+Two identical loudspeakers driven at maximum SPL (left picture), right loudspeaker at +6 dB gain (center picture), right loudspeaker at +6 dB gain (right picture).
 Both loudspeakers are reduced equally in level so that the right loudspeaker does not exceed its maximum.